-Earnings season gives investors some vitally important insights into publicly listed companies.
-But what are the key things a novice investor should look out for?
+Earnings season gives investors some vitally important insights, but what are the key things that a novice investor should look out for?

-Peter Lynch has often been keen to remind us that “behind every stock there’s a company.”
-As investors, it’s sometimes easy to lose sight of the fact that the share prices we follow are a direct consequence of the companies they represent.
+Peter Lynch has often been keen to remind us that “behind every stock, there’s a company.”
+As investors, it’s sometimes easy to lose sight of the fact that the stocks we follow are directly linked to the companies they represent.

 Earnings season gives us the chance to look beyond the fickleness of day-to-day stock prices and see in actual terms how these companies are performing.